 It bundles a 100M Ethernet port, and you will get theoretical speeds up to 10 Mbps.
 Do note that the speed over the ethernet cable depends a lot on the location of your extender.
 If the extender is placed at a weak location, the ethernet cable won't be able to plug speed into your connected devices regardless of its specification.
 Hence the mantra is to place the extender in a sweet spot between your router and the dead spot.

-Other than that, this router has collected over nine thousand user reviews on Amazon and has an average of 3.9-stars out of 5.
+Other than that, this router has collected over nine thousand user reviews on Amazon.
 As per Fakespot's estimates, over 90% of the reviews are trustworthy.

 The Auitee Wi-Fi Range Extender is the one for you if you do not want to spend a lot of money extending your wireless network.
 It's a simple plug and play device, and installing it is no rocket science.
 You will find all the essential features, such as a WPS setup button, small build, and LED notification lights.
 If you go by numbers, this one will provide you a maximum speed of up to 300 Mbps.